top of page

 4. May Reduce Inflammation

-Chronic inflammation increases in menopause.
-Some studies suggest fasting windows may help reduce inflammatory markers.
+Some studies suggest fasting windows may help reduce inflammatory markers, though more research in menopausal women is needed.

-Many women say IF reduces mindless snacking and emotional eating because meals become more structured.
+Many women say intermittent fasting reduces mindless snacking and emotional eating.

 The Risks of Intermittent Fasting for Menopausal Women